At a glance, here are the potential benefits:

 What does this change mean for Flow Power customers?

 Changes will appear in different ways depending on which Flow Power plan you have.
 For example, our Power Active customers will have Price Efficiency Adjustments (PEAs) calculated in five-minute increments, rather than thirty.
-For Virtual Generation Agreement (VGA) customers, their wind or solar outcomes are now calculated in five-minute settlements rather than thirty-minute settlements.
+For Power Purchase Agreement (PPA) customers, their wind or solar outcomes are now calculated in five-minute settlements rather than thirty-minute settlements.

-All Flow Power customers, whether you’ve signed up to Power Active, a Virtual Generation Agreement (VGA) or for Wholesale, use wholesale market signals.
+All Flow Power customers, whether you’ve signed up to Power Active, a Power Purchase Agreement (PPA) or for Wholesale, use wholesale market signals.
 That means all Flow Power customers can take advantage of the wholesale price when its low and get value out of demand response when the price is high.

 The introduction of five minute settlement should strengthen the rewards for demand flexibility, so there’s never been a better time to explore the opportunities and potential benefits of demand response and automation.